dianshao-embedded/dianshao/README.md

 ### Built With

-Dianshao is mainly based on Django framework, it operates bitbake through asynchronous task queue supported by Celery + Redis and uses Postgresql as database.
+Dianshao is mainly developed based on Django framework, it operates bitbake through asynchronous task queue supported by Celery + Redis and uses Postgresql as database.

-For reliable and rapid deployment, Dianshao and related dependencies is run in the docker containers
+For reliable and rapid deployment, Dianshao and related dependencies run in the docker containers

 * [Bitbake](https://github.com/openembedded/bitbake)
 * [Yocto](https://www.yoctoproject.org/)